pkgcore/pkgcore/dev-notes/framework/intro.rst

 (their mess, not ours).

 API flows from the config definitions, *everything* internal is effectively the same.
-Basically, config crap gives you your starter objects which from there, you dig deeper into the innards as needed action wise.
+Basically, config data gives you your starter objects which from there, you dig deeper into the innards as needed action wise.

-The general design is intended to heavily abuse OOP, something portage has lacked thus far aside from the cache subsystem (cache was pretty much only subsystem that used inheritance rather then duplication).
+The general design is intended to heavily abuse OOP.
 Further, delegation of actions down to components *must* be abided by, example being repo + cache interaction. repo does what it can, but for searching the cache, let the cache do it.
-Assume what you're delegating to knows what the hell it's doing, and probably can do it's job better then some external caller (essentially).
+Assume what you're delegating to knows the best way to handle the request, and probably can do it's job better then some external caller (essentially).

 Actual configuration is pretty heavily redesigned.
 Look at conf_default_types (likely renamed at some point).
 It's the meta-definition of the config... sort of.
-Basically the global config class knows jack, is generic, and is configured by the conf_default_type.
-The intention is that the on disk configuration format is encapsulated, so it can be remote or completely different from the win.ini format advocated by harring (mainly cause it's easiest since a functional and mostly not completely obnoxious parser exists already).
+Basically the global config class knows nothing, and needs to be initialized with configuration item type definitions- this is what conf_default_type provides, the initial type definitions..
+The intention is that the on disk configuration format is encapsulated, so it can be remote or completely different from the win.ini format natively supported.

 Encapsulation, extensibility/modularity, delegation, and allowing parallelizing of development should be key focuses in implementing/refining this high level design doc.
 Realize parallelizing is a funky statement, but it's apt; work on the repo implementations can proceed without being held up by cache work, and vice versa.
-Config is the central hold up, but that's mainly cause it instantiates everything, so the protocol for it needs to be nailed down so that you know what positional/optional args your class/callable will be receiving (that said, positiona/optional is
+Config is the central hold up, but that is because it instantiates everything, so the protocol for it needs to be nailed down so that you know what positional/optional args your class/callable will be receiving (that said, positiona/optional is